 Type in your data

-It start to calculate as soon you change or write new figures in the dark red boxes.
+It start to calculate as soon you change or write new figures in the white or dark red boxes.
 Do not exceed the maximum number of characters, delete characters if necessary.

 My own result: